gjbex/Fortran-MOOC/docs/parallel_programming.md

 ### MPI

 MPI is a standard that has a number of implementations, both open source and commercial e.g., Open MPI, MVAPICH2, Intel MPI and so on.
-All implementation are standard compliant, so an application can be linked to any library implementation.
+All implementations are standard compliant, so an application can be linked to any library implementation.